Avery Hopwood

 James Avery Hopwood (May 28, 1882 – July 1, 1928) was an American playwright of the Jazz Age.
-He had four plays running simultaneously on Broadway in 1920.
+He had four plays running simultaneously on Broadway in 1920, namely The Gold Diggers, The Bat, Spanish Love, and Ladies' Night (In a Turkish Bath).
+His most famous work popularized the use of the term "gold digger".

 Early life

 Hopwood was born to James and Jule Pendergast Hopwood on May 28, 1882, in Cleveland, Ohio.
 He graduated from Cleveland's West High School in 1900.
 In 1901, he began attending the University of Michigan in Ann Arbor.
-However, his family experienced financial difficulties, so for his second year he transferred to Adelbert College.
+However, his family encountered financial difficulties, so for his second year he transferred to Adelbert College (now Case Western University), located in Cleveland, where he could live at home.
 He returned to the University of Michigan in the fall of 1903, and graduated Phi Beta Kappa in 1905.